ArtiSynth Installation Guide for Linux

 13.1.1 Setting Eclipse to use the correct Java JDK

 Newer versions of Eclipse come with their own version of Java.
-However, since we generally want to use our own Java JDK (such as Java 8, as described in Section 4), we need to configure Eclipse to use that instead.
+However, if we are using our own JDK (as described in Section 4), we need to configure Eclipse to use that instead.

 Eclipse can be configured to use your JDK as follows: